| Home | Book Shop | ||||

 The squadron flew its first operation on 15 January 1943, and spent the next three months operating with Bomber Command, before moving to North Africa to support the invasions of Sicily and Italy.
 The ground echelon left Britain on 15 May 1943, followed by the aircraft on 5 June, and the squadron was back together at Kairouan on 23 June 1943.

 On 26 September 1943 the squadron departed for the UK, leaving its Wellingtons behind.
 On its return to Britain the squadron received the Halifax III, beginning operations with Bomber Command on 18 February 1944.
+The squadron took part in 123 bombing raids and 33 minelaying missions while flying the Halifax.
 The Avro Lancaster arrived at the start of 1945, and was used for the first time on 1 February 1945, remaining in use to the end of the war.
-Unlike many RCAF squadrons, No.424 was not allocated to Tiger Force, and instead became a transport squadron, transporting troops to and from the continent before disbanding on 15 October 1945.
+During this period it was used on 29 bombing and 13 minelaying raids.

 Aircraft